In this Article

 Following proper dental hygiene and exercising precautions can rule out the need for dental procedures during pregnancy altogether.
 Here are some things you could do to prevent them:

-- Reduce the intake of sweet foods to prevent swelling and inflammation of the gums.
+• Reduce the intake of sweet foods to prevent swelling and inflammation of the gums, as it attracts bacteria.

-- Dental grafting during pregnancy can aggravate gum bleeding.
-Also, it is recommended that you avoid dental bling.
+• Dental grafting during pregnancy can aggravate gum bleeding.

 Dental care is important throughout life and, more so, during pregnancy.
 Ensure you maintain proper dental hygiene and visit a dentist regularly to track your dental health.